neerajsingh0101/admin_data/README.md

 # This plugin works with both Rails 2.3.x and Rails 3.
+* master branch hosts code where admin_data is a plugin and it works with Rails 2.3.x .
+* rails3_gem branch hosts code where admin_data is a gem and it works with Rails 3.x .

 [More info about Rails3](http://github.com/neerajdotname/admin_data/wiki/Installing-admin_data-in-a-Rails-3-project)